-Put Me in the Disney Bubble
+Put Me in the Disney Bubble with the Sixers

-According to an article published today by The Daily Beast, the NBA has trying to work out a solution for the media and the Disney “Bubble”.
+Sixers: According to an article published today by The Daily Beast, the NBA has trying to work out a solution for the media and the Disney “Bubble”.
 The NBA is currently finalizing a bunch of loose ends in regards to resuming an 8 game regular season before heading to the playoffs – all of which are taking place at Walt Disney World in Florida.

 The Daily Beast obtained an NBA Beat Writers Association memo that states the media will be locked in the bubble, much like the players, if they are in attendance at Disney World.

 Josh Robbins, President of the Professional Basketball Writers Association covered the following in an email to writers on June 3rd.

 The email, which was sent to all PBWA members on June 3 and labeled “an off-the-record communication not to be reported on in any form,” stressed that negotiations were ongoing and subject to change.
 For the moment, however, it revealed that the NBA plans to divide the press into two distinct “tiers.”
 The first, smaller tier would reside “in the bubble,” Robbins wrote.
 Once they are brought into this contained environment, first-tier reporters would be tested daily, and permitted to interact with players and coaches.
 “This group will have the most access,” he added, “but will work under far greater restrictions than we are used to under normal conditions.”
 They would not be allowed to re-enter if they break quarantine at any point over the months-long resumption of play.